kin3tik/Chsr/README.md

 ##About

 Generic web-app to choose an item from a list.
-Currently designed specifically for iOS(webkit) but will work on most browsers.
+Currently designed specifically for iOS and iPhone (screen size) but will work on most browsers.

 ##Usage